juzu/juzu/README.md

 #### Compiler integration

-The `TemplateProcessor` plugin is triggered by the `@Path` annotation, it will lookup a template provide based on the template extension (for instance `gtmpl` -> `GroovyTemplateProvider`).
+The `MainProcessor` plugin is triggered by the `@Path` annotation, it will lookup a template provide based on the template extension (for instance `gtmpl` -> `GroovyTemplateProvider`).
 Templates are located in the template folder of the application which is by default the `templates` child package of the application.